-The School, in accordance with the UK Visas and Immigration (UKVI) will, if applicable, sponsor new foreign nationals (see Certificate of Sponsorship section).
+The School, in accordance with the UK Visas and Immigration ("UKVI") will, if applicable, sponsor new foreign nationals (see "Certificate of Sponsorship" below).

-As from 1 January 2021 the Teaching Regulation Agency no longer maintains a list of EEA teachers with sanctions and professional regulators in the EEA (EU, Iceland, Liechtenstein and Norway) no longer share information about sanctions imposed on EEA teachers with the Teaching Regulation Agency (TRA) via the IMI (Internal Market Information) system.
+As from 1 January 2021 the TRA no longer maintains a list of EEA teachers with sanctions and professional regulators in the EEA (EU, Iceland, Liechtenstein and Norway) no longer share information about sanctions imposed on EEA teachers with the TRA via the IMI (Internal Market Information) system.
 Therefore, the School ask teachers to provide a letter of professional standing.
 This should be a letter of professional standing issued by the professional regulating authority in the country in which they worked.
 The School will consider such evidence alongside other information obtained through other pre-appointment checks to help assess their suitability.